Gathered friends, listen again to our legend of the BIONICLE...

 One Steve Limit: Averted somewhat; Mata Nui, Artakha, and Karzahni all have locations named after them, and a plant creature also has Karzahni as a namesake.

 "Makuta" and "the Makuta" also sounds confusing, but there's a reason for it: it's a title, and one character prefers the title to his actual name.
 It's like a group of Dukes, one of which likes being called "Duke".

 Also averted when it comes to soundalikes; the series includes characters named Krekka, Krahka, Krakua, and Krika.

 One-Winged Angel: Makuta (subverted in that his true form is just energy that can't do much without a shell; played straight in that he's made the shell bigger and nastier in a couple fights)

 Our Souls Are Different: Disembodied spirits (including the Makuta's energy forms) can possess robots or soulless-but-still-alive bodies.
-Makuta can dispossess their bodies at will, but others need to use Applied Phlebotinum (like a Mask of Spirit).
+Makuta can dispossess their bodies at will since they're Energy Beings, but others need to use Applied Phlebotinum (like a Mask of Spirit).
 And souls depart to whatever afterlife at death, but the death can be reversed and the soul restored if done quick enough (though woe to you if some other soul gets to your body before you do!)